j-corp-25/TrendTradeHub/README.md

-# TrendTradeHub - Boost Hacks II Submission
+# TrendTradeHub - Boost Hacks II Submission (In development)

 ## Hackathon Overview
 This project is part of **"Boost Hacks II: Elevating Innovation to New Heights,"** a hackathon that brings together students and professionals from various backgrounds to tackle intricate real-world problems.
 Our team is excited to participate in this event, running from **January 17 to 25, 2024**, and to contribute to a community of passionate tech enthusiasts.